anttiluode/EEGbugs/README.md

     - **Choose Input Source:** Select between using a webcam or uploading a background image.
     - **Configure Wave Neurons:** Set the number of wave neurons per bug to influence their behavior.
     - **Start Simulation:** Click the **Start Simulation** button to begin.
 Observe bugs interacting in real-time within the simulation canvas and discussion sidebar.
+    - Notice the simulation runs in its own tab.
+    -
 ## License

 This project is licensed under the [MIT License](LICENSE).